dorchard/dorchard.github.io/advice/exams.md

  * Where possible, check and verify your work.
 Think about how you can do this in the case of formal/mathematical/technical questions.

  * If you need to use the toilet and its becoming distracting, ask the invigilator if you can go.
-Its better to spend 3 minutes on a bathroom break than to loose concentration due to being distracted.
+It's better to spend 3 minutes on a bathroom break than to lose concentration due to being distracted.

  * Use all the time you have.
 If you find you have extra time, go back and check and recheck your answers.
 Consider adding more detail to some answers.
 Make sure you have adhered to the exam requirements such as numbering and location of your answers.